Robot Man of Szeged

-The Robot Man of Szeged (Hungarian: Szegedi Robotember, literally "Robot Human of Szeged") was an early robot which was developed in Hungary in 1962.
-It was designed and constructed by Dr. Dániel Muszka of the University of Szeged, the same person who created the Ladybird of Szeged.
+The Robot Man of Szeged (Hungarian: Szegedi Robotember, literally "Robot Human of Szeged") was an early robot which was developed in Hungarian People's Republic in 1962.
+It was designed and constructed by Dr. Dániel Muszka of the University of Szeged, the same creator of the Ladybird of Szeged.
 The robot was made to serve in the Pioneer House of Szeged as a robotic receptionist, greeting and guiding visitors at the entrance.

 The original Robot Man was scrapped since its debut, but Muszka built a replica in 2014.

 Conception and name

 The Robot Man was constructed at the request of the Pioneer House of Szeged.

-The robot's name in Hungarian is Szegedi Robotember, literally "Robot Human of Szeged", as the Hungarian language never used the word for "man" to refer to humans or people in general.
+The robot's name in Hungarian is Szegedi Robotember, literally "Robot Human of Szeged".

 Structure

 The Robot Man was a roughly human-sized stationary robot.
 It was capable of rotating its head in a 100° range using an automobile windscreen wiper motor taken from a Wartburg 311.
 It had a photosensor built in the front of its torso.
 The robot's left hand held a panel of 24 buttons with topic labels next to them.
 The right hand held a transistor radio.
 The head had two "eyes" which could light up and an antenna on the top.